 Perhaps looking forward to producing an Animal House project without the strictures imposed by television, Simmons decided to go ahead and start developing a sequel somewhere in late 1981/early 1982.
 There was just one problem- The original writers of Animal House were unavailable.
 Miller was off working on Anne Beatts’ television show Square Pegs, which, for better or worse, gave the world Sarah Jessica Parker.
 Harold Ramis was off working on SCTV.
 And Doug Kenney was dead, having died under mysterious circumstances with no one knowing if he had accidentally fallen or purposefully jumped off the side of a mountain in Hawaii where he was vacationing following the completion of his work on the comedy Caddyshack.

-So Simmons, perhaps bolstered by the fact that he shared a writer’s credit for two episodes of Delta House, took it upon himself to pen the screenplay in conjunction with Michael and Andrew B Simmons.
-(These two might be Matty Simmons’s sons, but I can’t confirm that online anywhere.
-There was a Michael Simmons credited as being the singer of the Delta House theme song.)
+So Simmons, perhaps bolstered by the fact that he shared a writer’s credit for two episodes of Delta House, took it upon himself to pen the screenplay in conjunction with his sons Michael and Andrew B Simmons.

 It’s been five years since the brothers of Delta House wrecked havoc on the Annual Faber College Homecoming Parade and several members of the frat decide that it might be safe to venture back for a weekend visit to their old college haunts.
 Arriving, though, they are horrified at the changes that their beloved fraternity has undergone.
 After keeping it closed for half a decade, Dean Wormer has allowed Delta House to reopen, only to fill it with a collection of nerds and geeks – the type to never cause the problems that have been associated with the Deltas in the past.
 And so Boone, Otter, D-Day, Pinto and Flounder take it upon themselves to instruct their new frat brothers in their fraternity’s infamous history.
 They almost immediately run afoul of Wormer and the members of Omega House, lead by their old nemesis Doug Neidermeyer.
 Wormer wants to run the returning Deltas off campus before they sour filthy rich alumni Milton Vanderslaag on donating more money to the college.
 Things escalate to the point where the Deltas enter into a bet with Vanderslaag, Wormer and the Omegas which puts the future existence of Delta House at risk.
 To win the bet, all they have to do is best the Omegas in two out of three competitions, contests that the Deltas really aren’t suited for at all.